EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Results and Discussion

 Our analysis aims to verify whether the performance of the above efficient pruning methods are comparable to \proposal in terms of solution quality (accuracy) when they are configured to prune the same amount of parameters.
 Thus, the experimentation is carried out for the previously four cases discussed, selecting the average outcomes from the experimentation conducted in this point.

-First, we show the results of this comparison when only a fully-connected layer is used for the optimization.
+First, we show the results of this comparison when only a fully-connected layer is \begin{idea2}evolved\end{idea2}.
 Table \ref{tab:mean-cnn-evodeeptlpruning-1layer} shows the results for this case. \proposal outperforms the CNN models in five out of the six cases, but only in PAINTING these results are better for the Polynomial Decay or Weight models.

-Second, Table \ref{tab:mean-cnn-evodeeptlpruning} shows the results for the optimization of models with two layers, where \textbf{First Layer} indicates the cases of the optimization of the first layer and \textbf{Second Layer} describes the cases of the second layer.
+Second, Table \ref{tab:mean-cnn-evodeeptlpruning} shows the results for the \begin{idea2}evolution\end{idea2} of models with two layers, where \textbf{First Layer} indicates the cases of the \begin{idea2}evolution\end{idea2} of the first layer and \textbf{Second Layer} describes the cases of the second layer.
 Results point out that \proposal outperforms most of the methods in all the models and datasets.
 This case presents similar results as the one layer case because only in the PAINTING dataset \proposal has a lower performance in relation to the literature methods.
 As a result of that, \proposal's robustness in performance over the literature methods has been shown in one-layer and two-layer networks.

 Lastly, we compare the execution times for all the models.
-Evolutionary approaches are known to converge slowly in highly-dimensional search spaces as the one tackled in this paper.
-For that reason, in this section we also want to compare the required time of \proposal and the other traditional approaches.
-Table \ref{tab:times-evodeeptlpruning-literature} shows the time in seconds for each models.
+Evolutionary approaches are known to converge slowly in highly-dimensional search spaces\begin{idea},\end{idea} as the one tackled in this paper.
+For that reason, in this section\begin{idea},\end{idea} we also want to compare the required time of \proposal and the other traditional approaches.
+Table \ref{tab:times-evodeeptlpruning-literature} shows the time in seconds for each \begin{idea}model\end{idea}.
 From these results, in terms of computational efficiency, our method suffers from the convergence slowness derived from the exploration of large search spaces.